-The stories, written as a collection of episodes that span over decades, begins when Panditji, prominent lawyer in the town of Aamnagri in the Hindi belt, decides to purchase a ‘haveli’ or a bungalow for his family (unsurprisingly named ‘Paradise’) – his wife (referred throughout as Mataji), their four sons with their respective wives and children, and the household staff.
+The stories, written as a collection of episodes that span over decades, begins when Panditji, a prominent lawyer in the town of Aamnagri in the Hindi belt, decides to purchase a ‘haveli’ or a bungalow for his family (unsurprisingly named ‘Paradise’) – his wife (referred throughout as Mataji), their four sons with their respective wives and children, and the household staff.

-From the get go, it is hard to miss the stifling patriarchy that brews beneath the facade of a happy home (a fact that is not wholly unaddressed).
+From the get-go, it is hard to miss the stifling patriarchy that brews beneath the facade of a happy home (a fact that is not wholly unaddressed).
 The rush to provide Panditji with his breakfast exactly the way he likes it, the guilt for making a small mistake, the sons mansplaining their wives often – it’s all there, presented as is.

 Anger warred with decorum; self-righteousness with filial duty.
 Duty emerged victorious.